jetperch/pyjoulescope_ui/features_future.md

 *   Make the y-axis autoranging less confusing.
 You lose context on the discrete jumps.
 Perhaps animate the transition?
 *   Add y-axis log display in addition to linear.
-*   Allow single marker to be turned on/off.
 *   Add support for dual markers.
 Display the t, Δt, mean, min, max, p2p and energy over the window.
 *   Add ability to save either the entire buffer or the selected time range.